xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 5. **Storage Management**: Supports shared and persistent storage for workloads.
 6. **Auto-Scaling**: Adjusts resources based on demand.
 7. **Extended Functionality**: Custom Resource Definitions (CRDs) in Kubernetes allow expanding beyond core functionalities (e.g., a MySQL CRD for managing MySQL instances).

+### Advantages of container orchestration

-- The primary benefit of Container Orchestration in the deployment of complex applications is that it standardizes the deployment process and integrates with various components like networking, storage, security, and autoscaling.
+- Standardizes the deployment process and integrates with various components like networking, storage, security, and autoscaling.
 	- This enables developers to focus on writing code, rather than worrying about the underlying infrastructure.
 - Orchestrators available are: Nomad, Openshift, Docker, and Kubernetes.
 	- Openshift provide additional functionality and a support model to Kubernetes.